rahul-gharat/dronahq-docs/docs/reference/controls/proglove-barcode-scanner.md

 1. ProGlove Scanner Must Be Paired and Connected
-- The scanner must be successfully paired via Bluetooth and connected to the Android device using the ProGlove SDK, Insight Mobile app, or directly via Android Bluetooth settings (depending on the setup).
+- The scanner must be successfully paired via Bluetooth and connected to the Android device using the Insight Mobile app.

 2. Insight Mobile App or SDK Must Be Installed and Running
 - If using Insight Mobile for Android, ensure it is installed and running in the background.